kisom/goutils/README.md

                     current working directory) imports for a Go file. readchain/  Print the common name for the certificates in a bundle.
+        renfnv/     Rename a file to base32-encoded 64-bit FNV-1a hash.
         showimp     Display the external imports in a package. stealchain/ Dump the verified chain from a TLS connection.
         tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
+        yamll/      A small YAML linter.
     die/            Death of a program.
 	fileutil/       Common file functions.
     lib/            Commonly-useful functions for writing Go programs.